 Solo microwave ovens are the entry-level models that use a single magnetron to produce microwaves.
 Microwave magnetron cooks food inside to outside.
 It can be the perfect cooking appliance for bachelors or a small family.
-These are best suited for cooking simple meals and reheating purpose.
-You can’t use solo microwave ovens for grilling and baking purpose.
+These are best suited for cooking simple meals and reheating purposes.
+You can’t use solo microwave ovens for grilling and baking purposes.

 Grill Microwave Oven – Best for prepared grilled foods such as kebabs and sandwiches.

 Grill type microwave ovens are fitted with additional grilling accessories.
 They are ideal for preparing grilled meat, kebabs, and sandwiches.
 You can also use grill microwaves for reheating thawing purposes.
 In addition to the magnetron, grill microwave ovens also have heating coils.
 It makes use of both the magnetron as well as grill function to cook foods in minutes.